 “I’m the greatest rapper of all time.”

-From rap battles, to two or more rap artists “beefing”, to putting others down are examples that show competition is a major component in today’s hip hop game.
+From rap battles, to two or more rap artists “beefing”, too putting others down are examples that show competition is a major component in today’s hip hop game.

-Consider this question deeply however, if you were truly comfortable within yourself, truly at peace what in the world would make you feel like you have to be superior to someone or something?
+Consider this question deeply, however, if you were truly comfortable within yourself, truly at peace, what in this world would make you feel like you have to be superior to someone or something?